Aniketshah1234/Banking_Project/README.md

 # 👨🏻‍💻Customer Bank Data Analysis Project
 This project demonstrates a complete, industry-standard end-to-end data analytics workflow, closely aligned with real-world banking and financial analytics use cases.
 It simulates how modern banks leverage data to understand customer behavior, improve decision-making, and drive business growth.

-The project covers all critical stages of analytics:
-- 📊 Data Analyst aspirants who want to build a strong **Portfolio Project** for interviews and LinkedIn
-- 📚 Anyone learning Python, SQL, and Power BI
-- 💼 Professionals preparing for interviews in Data Analytics, Data Science or Product Analytics roles

 ## 📌 Project Overview
 The goal of this project is to simulate a corporate-grade end-to-end data analytics workflow, demonstrating the ability to translate raw data into strategic business intelligence by: